 The same basic technology was used across Europe through the following two millennia and more.
 The flush toilet was re-invented in England in the 1590s, but then most people had to wait for almost another three centuries for the widespread manufacture of affordable flush toilets in the late 1800s.
 During early modern times in Europe, walking along the streets in the morning was hazardous as people dumped chamber pot contents out of upstairs windows.
-The Spanish explorers of the Americas from the 1500s onward were amazed to find enormous cities with highly effective waste disposal systems.
+Spanish explorers from the 1500s onward were amazed when they arrived in the Americas and found enormous cities with highly effective waste disposal systems.
 Streets back in Europe were open sewers.
 The European explorers grabbed all the gold and silver they could find and mostly ignored the sanitary technology.

 French Pre-Revolutionary Chamber Pots